 Amanda laughed on the inside, though she kept her voice reserved, "I'm at the airport.
 Where are you?"

 "Driving to the goddamn airport!"
 Han retorted, "I've been calling you all morning, searching the compound.
-The whole organisation is searching all over Philly for you!"
+The whole organization is searching all over Philly for you!"

 "And yet they didn't think to take a glance in the airport?"
 Amanda asked him, "Seems excessive.
 They could have tracked my phone."